-The Northern Region area encompasses 25 million acres and is spread over 5 states.
+The U.S. Forest Service Northern Region encompasses 25 million acres and is spread over 5 states.
 Included are 12 National Forests located within the perimeter of northeastern Washington, northern Idaho, and Montana; and the National Grasslands in North Dakota and northwestern South Dakota.

 As a place for individuals and families to enjoy the outdoors, the Northern Region's public lands offer hiking, camping, fishing, hunting, skiing, kayaking, and countless other adventures.
 These very special areas protected from development offer the ability to escape the crowds of the city and encounter nature at its best - to experience the solitude and challenges of wildlands.

 This year is the golden anniversary of the Wilderness Act, signed on Sept.
 3, 1964, by President Lyndon Johnson.
 The act established the country’s National Wilderness Preservation System.
 So, on Sept.
 3, 2014, lovers of wildlands will celebrate the landmark event that made history.